 Yogurt LP eats with a loaded spoon after most meals.
 We always give full fat natural yogurt and she will eat 3-4 dessert spoons worth after dinner.
 We’ve also used loaded spoons occasionally with rice dishes – risotto etc.

 I have started trying to introduce snacks too.
-I usually offer something twice a day – bread sticks, raisins, dried apricots, rice cakes.
+I usually offer something twice a day – bread sticks, raisins, dried apricots, rice cakes or the cheese scones below.
 If it has been over an hour since her last meal LP will eat whatever we give her.
 LP loves snacks.

 I have started baking to fill the freezer with LP-friendly foods that I know she will eat.
 We made Banana and Raisin Muffins and a BLW Carrot Cake but both were aimed at babies and LP wasn’t keen.
 I think they were both a bit bland for her.
 I then looked through my recipe books at home and found a recipe for Cheese Scones.
-With a few slight modifications I made the recipe BLW friendly and LP loves them!
-She would eat them at every meal and loves them with butter spread over them.
-I might try giving her one with cream cheese on it – Double Cheese!
+With a few slight modifications I made the recipe BLW friendly and LP loves the new baby led weaning friendly cheese scones!
+She would eat the cheese scones at every meal and loves a cheese scone with butter spread over them.
+I might try giving her a cheese scone with cream cheese on it – Double Cheese!

 - 1 Teaspoon Baking Powder